Ranit1997/FakeData/README.md

 # FakeData
-Database of fake users for creating a REST API service
+Database of fake users for creating a REST API service using https://my-json-server.typicode.com/